yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 rad_mult_b10, rad_add_b10, k1_b10, k2_b10 = matching
 ```

-We now calculate a series of different derived values; we're not physicists, but we're about to play-act the role of `geophysicist`.
+We now calculate a series of different derived values; we're about to play-act the role of geophysicist.
+Of course, much of this is simply applying other people's methods - we can look to the scientific literature to find methods and apply them to our datasets.
+We don't necessarily need to understand every single step... in fact, it's common that working with datasets involves applying methods without getting too bogged down in the specifics.
+We're just looking for an estimate of land surface temperature, not a rigorous, geoscientist-approved model (and, anyway, we can use geoscientist approved models).

+Let's get started!

 ### Step 1: Calculate Top of Atmosphere Spectral Radiance